grafana/k6-docs/docs/sources/v0.47.x/using-k6/javascript-compatibility-mode.md

 k6 supports both module types and most ES6+ features in all k6 execution modes: local, distributed, and cloud.

-Yet, to enable ES module support, k6 uses [Babel](https://babeljs.io/) internally to transform ESM to CommonJS.
-This process is as follows:
+To enable ES module support, k6 uses [Babel](https://babeljs.io/) internally to transform ESM to CommonJS.
+The process is as follows:

 ![Babel transformation in k6](/media/docs/k6-oss/diagram-grafana-k6-babel-pipeline.png)

-The k6 Babel transformation may slightly delay the startup for executing large scripts.
-Thus, some users prefer to bundle their test code outside k6.
-For this reason, k6 offers two JavaScript Compatibility modes:
+When executing large scripts, the k6 Babel transformation can slightly delay the startup time.
+Because of that, some users prefer to bundle their test code outside k6.
+For this reason, k6 offers two JavaScript compatibility modes:

-- [Extended mode](#extended-mode): The default, supporting ESM and most ES6+ features.
+- [Extended mode](#extended-mode): The default option, supporting ESM and most ES6+ features.
 - [Base mode](#base-mode): Limited to plain old JavaScript (ES5.1) and CommonJS, excluding the Babel step.

-When running tests, you can change the mode through the `--compatibility-mode` option:
+When running tests, you can change the mode by using the `--compatibility-mode` option:

 | Env                     | CLI                    | Code / Config file | Default      |
 | ----------------------- | ---------------------- | ------------------ | ------------ |